 We strive to provide you with choices regarding the personal information you provide to us.
 We have created mechanisms to provide you with the following control over your information:

 • Promotional Offers from the Company.
 If you do not wish to have your contact information used by the Company to promote our own or third parties' products or services, you can opt out by sending us an email stating your request to email@example.com.
 If you receive a commercial email from the Company, you may unsubscribe at any time by following the instructions contained within the email.
 This opt out does not apply to information provided the Company as a result of a product purchase, warranty registration, product service experience, or other transactions.

 • Targeted Advertising.
 If you do not want us to use information that we collect or that you provide to us to deliver advertisements according to our advertisers' target-audience preferences, you can opt out by sending us an email stating your request firstname.lastname@example.org

 If the user wishes to opt out of any services that utilize PHI, a written request (either electronic or physical) needs to be received, documented, and processed in a reasonable timeframe.

-Mental Health Solutions, Inc. protects the Personal Information it collects with reasonable and appropriate physical, electronic, and procedural safeguards.
+The Company protects the Personal Information it collects with reasonable and appropriate physical, electronic, and procedural safeguards.
 The organization follows HIPAA requirements and uses reasonable security measures that are designed to protect personal information from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
-Please note, however, that no data security measures can be guaranteed to be completely effective.

-Mental Health Solutions, Inc. periodically monitors adherence to this Policy to help ensure compliance with applicable laws, requirements, and contractual agreements that apply to Client & Consumer Data.
-Mental Health Solutions, Inc. may also establish enforcement mechanisms, including disciplinary actions, to help ensure compliance with this Policy.
+The Company periodically monitors adherence to this Policy to help ensure compliance with applicable laws, requirements, and contractual agreements that apply to Client & Consumer Data.
+The Company may also establish enforcement mechanisms, including disciplinary actions, to help ensure compliance with this Policy.